 It’s called Complete Thai Massage.
 If you are serious about learning Thai Massage, this would be an excellent option.

-If you want to investigate it first, you can sign up for our free introductory video series below.
+If you want to investigate it first, you can sign up for our free introductory video series in the box below.

-The author, Shama Kern, is the founder and director of Thai Healing Massage Academy and the creator of 20 Thai Massage online training courses.
-He has been practicing and teaching Thai Massage for 18 years.
+The author, Shama Kern, is the founder of Thai Healing Massage Academy.
+He has been practicing and teaching Thai Massage for over two decades and he is the creator of 20 Thai Massage online training courses.